 There had to be a simpler way to be healthy AND happy.
 Being gluten intolerant, I had dappled with recipes from the Trim Healthy Mama program when I counted macros, but found myself adjusting every recipe to cut out the fat or drop the carbs in order to not feel guilty about consuming it.
 By this time, I was desperate to try anything and honestly, I didn’t care if the peanut butter had too much fat, I found a plan that said I could eat it, so I did!
 I plunged in expecting to gain weight and have to be ruled by numbers again but it never happened.
 Guilt free weeks filled with complex carbs and healthy fats turned into months of food freedom which rolled into years of finally finding balance.
 I can honestly say this is the happiest AND healthiest my body has ever felt!

 Day to Day Life

-I am married to my handsome high school sweetheart and have three overly rambunctious boys (ages 7, 2 and little bitty).
-When I am not running around after them or attempting to homeschool, I enjoy quite time (ha, ha, that's funny and like a hunting a unicorn), biking, roller blading and attempting to be crafty.
+I am married to my handsome high school sweetheart and have three overly rambunctious boys (ages 8, 3 and 1).
+When I am not running around after them or attempting to homeschool, I enjoy quite time (ha, ha, that's funny and like a hunting a unicorn), working out, decorating and spending time outdoors.
 I love the challenge of turning leftovers into new meals and cutting corners to save time and money in the kitchen.

 Feel free to follow me on Facebook and Instagram where I give encouragement, and tips for success as we travel through this ever-changing journey together!